-I combined as many of the holy scriptures associated with the libertine sects of Gnosticism (Carpocratian, Borborite, some Valentinian) as I could find with texts from the various schools of thought said to have influenced Gnosticism in the first place.
-(Neoplatonism, Pythagoreanism, Orphism, Hermeticism, etc.) With that in mind, probably the most controversial inclusion are the works of Mani, since his religious ethos was an offshoot of Gnosticism rather than a predecessor.
-While Mani adopted the teachings of Jesus, the ascetic teachings of some sects and the dualistic cosmology of Gnosticism, his writings have their own distinct theology.
+I combined as many of the holy scriptures associated with the libertine sects of Gnostic Christianity (Carpocratian, Borborite, some Valentinian) as I could find with texts from the various philosophies said to have influenced Gnosticism in the first place.
+(Neoplatonism, Pythagoreanism, Orphism, Hermeticism, etc.) With that in mind, probably the most controversial inclusion are the works of Mani, since his religious ethos was a later sect of Gnosticism with aesthetic elements running contrary to my personal views.
+While Mani adopted the teachings of Jesus, as well as the dualistic cosmology from some sects of Gnosticism, his writings have their own distinct theology.
 I decided that since he belonged to the same melting pot of 300s BCE to 300s CE Middle Eastern religious tradition, and Manichaeism specifically bridged the western Abrahamic religions with those of the eastern Dharmic ones, that was merit enough to feature him anyway.
 Doing so also gave me an excuse to include some of the wisdom of Zoroastrianism and Buddhism, which his religion syncretized with Gnostic Christianity.

-I decided to separate the Gnostic texts between those pertaining to Mary and those which were credited to separate authors/witnesses.
-In Aquarian Gnosticism, Mary Magdalene is credited as the one true disciple to receive the full wisdom of Sophia and Christ, and thus the first “Sophian” (translated as person of Wisdom, or follower of Wisdom,) the highest title a follower of the religion may receive.
+I decided to separate the Gnostic texts between those attributed to Mary and those which were said to be written by separate authors/witnesses.
+In Aquarian Gnosticism, Mary Magdalene is credited as the one true disciple to receive the full wisdom of Sophia and Christ, and thus the first “Sophian” (translated as person of Wisdom, or follower of Wisdom,) the highest title a member of the religion may receive.

 I left out many of the texts in the Nag Hammadi library that had a Sethian bent to them, which may be another controversial decision.
 The Carpocratian-related sects of Gnosticism may or may not have used these or similar texts but in the absence of direct evidence for their inclusion, I left out anything I personally found distasteful.
 This usually meant any of the texts which focus too much on Jewish arcana or mysticism.
 (I don’t like religious dogma and complicated explanations for how a just God could create an unjust world.
 Whenever a text takes thousands of words to justify that contradiction with a multi-step war with Yaldabaoth or Satan, that’s when I tap out.)